-If an organization meets the NJDA's definition of an Emergency Food Pantry and wishes to receive TEFAP foods, that organization must sign a contract with only ONE EFO which states the responsibilities of the EFO, and the pantry.
+If an organization meets the NJDA's definition of an Emergency Food Pantry and wishes to receive TEFAP USDA Foods, that organization must sign a contract with only ONE EFO which states the responsibilities of the EFO, and the pantry.

 Pantries are subject to inspections by the EFO, NJDA and USDA staff.
 Prior to receiving foods, the EFO will conduct a pre-inspection of a new pantry's facility, including the storage area(s) and operations center.
-All storage facilities for TEFAP foods must be located in New Jersey.
-Private residences may not be used for storage and/or distribution of USDA TEFAP foods.
-The use of OFF-SITE STORAGE is NOT ALLOWABLE UNLESS the FACILITY HAS BEEN PRE-APPROVED IN WRITING BY BOTH AN EFO OFFICIAL AND AN NJDA TEFAP FIELD AGENT.
+All storage facilities for TEFAP USDA Foods must be in New Jersey.
+Private residences may not be used for storage and/or distribution of USDA TEFAP USDA Foods.
+The use of off-site storage is not allowable unless the facility has been pre-approved in writing by both an EFO official and an NJDA TEFAP field agent.

-TEFAP foods serve as a supplement to a pantry's non-governmental donated foods.
+TEFAP USDA Foods serve as a supplement to a pantry's non-governmental donated foods.

-To receive TEFAP foods, a pantry must be able to document and demonstrate that it maintains a regular inventory of privately donated (non-USDA) food stocks to meet emergency needs.
+To receive TEFAP USDA Foods, a pantry must be able to document and demonstrate that it maintains a regular inventory of privately donated (non-USDA) food stocks to meet emergency needs.

-TEFAP foods must be distributed in an equitable manner.
+TEFAP USDA Foods must be distributed in an equitable manner and only to residents of New Jersey.